GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 - [01/2024] Invited to serve on an NSF panel.
 - [12/2023] Invited to serve as a PC member for IJCAI'24, KDD'24, and ICML'24.
 - [12/2023] Selected as one of the AAAI'24 New Faculty Highlight Speakers.
-- [10/2023] Invited to give a talk at Case Western Reserve University.
+- [10/2023] Invited talk at Case Western Reserve University.
 - [10/2023] One paper accepted to UbiComp'23.
 - [09/2023] One paper accepted to NeurIPS'23.
 - [09/2023] Our workshop on Responsible Language Models is accepted to AAAI'24.
 Co-organizing with Vector Institute for AI.
-- [09/2023] Invited to give a talk at Pacific Causal Inference Conference 2023, Sept 16-17.
+- [09/2023] Invited talk at Pacific Causal Inference Conference 2023, Sept 16-17.
 Beijing, China
-- [08/2023] Invited to give a talk at NSF Tripods Workshop on Privacy, Fairness and Causality in Graphs.
+- [08/2023] Invited talk at NSF Tripods Workshop on Privacy, Fairness and Causality in Graphs.
 UCSC.
 Oct 19-20.
 - [08/2023] Received an NSF III Medium grant as a Co-PI.
 Thanks, NSF!
 - [08/2023] Two papers accepted to CIKM'23.
 - [07/2023] Invited to give a talk at LMU Munich.